-- xlvi.
+- lii.
 Balut Pumping Station.
 The Balut Pumping Station serves the catchment area of Estero Sunog Apog where most of the drainage mains and laterals are closed canals.
 As compared to the other pumping stations with open drainage canals where garbage is readily deposited or thrown by the community, solid waste entrapment and accumulation at the Balut pumping station is not a major concern.
-A potential impact of the operation of the Balut pumping station is the noise and dust from the construction activities as well as the odor emanating from the cleaning of the retention pond at the site.
-Affected communities include the residential houses in front of the site along Buendia St. and the Paez Integrated School on the northwest. - xlvii.
+A potential impact of the operation of the pumping station is the noise and dust from the construction activities as well as the odor emanating from the cleaning of the retention pond at the site.
+Affected communities include the residential houses in front of the site along Buendia St. and the Paez Integrated School on the northwest.
+There are currently no people in the drainage area's technical footprint and there has not been any resettlement since 1996.
+The proposed increase in pumping capacity from 2 to 7 m3/sec can be received by the downstream river without any negative impacts. - liii.
 Paco Pumping Station.
 This pumping station receives the water from the Estero de Paco and the Estero de Concordia.
-A key concern specific to the rehabilitation of the Paco pumping station is on the proper disposal of solid wastes with water hyacinth and the noise that may disturb the residential area right beside the waterway near the pumping station.
-In the survey for the Due Diligence Report for the resettled families within the Paco Pumping Station technical footprint, 60% of the respondents claimed they are still working in or near Paco, Manila.
-Of these, 59% travel to Manila on a weekly basis, 26% travel daily, and remaining 15% travel once or twice a month.1 Apart from increased transportation costs, one can also imagine the difficult life of daily commuting in a 40 kilometer distance characterized by poor public transportation and massive traffic gridlock.
-On the other hand, people who travel weekly or monthly have to bear the impact of temporary separation from their loved ones in order to save money. - xlviii.
+The proposed increase in pumping capacity from 7.6 to 12 m/sec can be received by the Pasig River without any negative impacts.
+A concern specific to the rehabilitation of the Paco pumping station is on the proper disposal of solid wastes with water hyacinth and the noise that may disturb the residential area right beside the waterway near the pumping station.
+There are currently no people living in the technical footprint of the Project.
+A total of 74 ISFs were resettled under Oplan Likas in 2011.
+In the survey for the Due Diligence Report for the resettled families within the Paco Pumping Station technical footprint, 60 percent of the respondents claimed they are still working in or near Paco, Manila.
+Of these, 59 percent travel to Manila on a weekly basis, 26% travel daily, and remaining 15% travel once or twice a month.
+1 Apart from increased transportation costs, daily commuting a 40 kilometer distance characterized by poor public transportation and massive traffic gridlock.
+People who travel weekly or monthly have to bear the impact of temporary separation from their families and additional expenses to rent a small place close to the work place. - liv.
 Tripa de Gallina Pumping Station.
 The impacts that would occur during the rehabilitation of the Tripa de Gallina pumping station are due to dredging activities and the generation of dredged materials and solid wastes which requires proper management and transport to disposal sites.
 The pumping station serves a large catchment area and most of the drainage laterals and mains are open channels which are prone to garbage accumulation.
 As such, the pumping station receives a significant volume of garbage that requires regular collection and disposal.
-In addition, the Tripa de Gallina pumping station is located adjacent to the facilities of the Light Rail Transit Authority on the east and residential communities across the estero on the north.
-There are currently no households underneath the bridge downstream of the Tripa de Gallina pumping station.
+The Tripa de Gallina pumping station is located adjacent to the facilities of the Light Rail Transit Authority on the east and residential communities across the estero on the north.
+There are currently no households underneath the bridge downstream of the Tripa de Gallina pumping station and the proposed increase in pumping capacity from 58 to 75 m3/sec can be received by the downstream river without any negative impacts.
 Temporary impacts will occur during the physical works and dredging activities such as increased dust, odor, and noise nuisance in the residential area across the pumping station site.
+There are currently no people in the drainage area's technical footprint and there has not been any past resettlement.